-The Study Abroad Team based in the Office for Global Engagement offers support for these activities.
+The Study Abroad Team offers support for these activities.
 The Department's Study Abroad Co-ordinator can provide more specific information and assistance.

 This module begins by showing you how classical physics is unable to explain some of the properties of light, electrons and atoms.
 (Theories in physics, which make no reference to quantum theory, are usually called classical theories.)
 You will then deal with some of the key contributions to the development of quantum physics including those of: Planck, who first suggested that the energy in a light wave comes in discrete units or 'quanta'; Einstein, whose theory of the photoelectric effect implied a 'duality' between particles and waves; Bohr, who suggested a theory of the atom that assumed that not only energy, but also angular momentum, was quantised; and Schrödinger who wrote down the first wave-equations to describe matter.

 The Physics Laboratory introduces experimental science.
 There are experiments in six areas: i) The measurement of fundamental constants including h, c and e/m for an electron; ii) Wave phenomena; iii) Electricity and Magnetism, iv) Matter, v) Geometrical Optics and vi) Astronomy.
 The experiments can help give a different and more 'tangible' perspective on material treated theoretically in lectures.
 They illustrate the importance of correct handling of data and the estimation of errors, and provide experience in using a range of equipment.
-You will also be taught the 'art' of writing scientific reports and be provided a strong, basic grounding in practical laboratory work.
+The module also teaches the 'art' of writing scientific reports.

 Electricity and Magnetism

 Electronic instrumentation is widely used in virtually all areas of experimental physics.
 Whilst it is not essential for all experimental physicists to know, for example, how to make a low noise amplifier, it is extremely useful for them to have some knowledge of electronics.
-This workshop (and the one next year) introduce some of the basic electronics which is used regularly by physicists.
-You will cover the design and operation of some basic electronic circuits and familiarise yourself with the electronic instrumentation used to investigate and monitor circuit performance.
+This workshop introduce some of the basic electronics which are used regularly by physicists.

 You will look at dimensional analysis, matter and waves.
 Often the qualitative features of systems can be understood (at least partially) by thinking about which quantities in a problem are allowed to depend on each other on dimensional grounds.
 Thermodynamics is the study of heat transfers and how they can lead to useful work.
 Even though the results are universal, the simplest way to introduce this topic to you is via the ideal gas, whose properties are discussed and derived in some detail.
 You will also cover waves.
 Waves are time-dependent variations about some time-independent (often equilibrium) state.
 You will revise the relation between the wavelength, frequency and velocity and the definition of the amplitude and phase of a wave.